 Tips from Teachers

-- Make overhead transparencies or prepare to project digital images.
+- Make overhead transparency of data table (or prepare to project it).

 |Items for Group Display